Today, I want to discuss the logic of using a trailing stop to get out of trades vs trying to hit a hard take profit.

 Thanks for voting!
 Please also leave a comment to share why you voted the way you did!

-I am now going to share my personal opinion on this matter.
-This is, of course, just my opinion, but I hope I can shed some light on this topic and that perhaps it will be beneficial to you.
+I am now going to share my personal opinion via a special forex video on this matter.
+This is, of course, just my opinion, but I hope I can shed some light on how to use trailing stop and hard take profit

 So that is where I am coming from.
 In my opinion, I just don’t see the logic in using a hard take profit.
 Knowing that any trade entry is going to produce so many different results, I think it only makes sense to take as much of what the market will give you as possible.